igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/list/linearsearch/LinearSearch.md

 ## Limitations

-Don't use Kotlin build-in `indexOf` method.
+Don't use any Kotlin build-in methods that are directly returning index of element like `indexOf` / `lastIndexOf` / `indexOfFirst` / `indexOfLast`, etc.

 ## Examples